hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 I forgot to do this in June, so I guess I'll have to wait until December.
-We've only scraped the surface of practical applications of trigonometry, which I might write more about in future (at the risk of sounding like your middle-school math teacher).
+We've only scraped the surface of practical applications of trigonometry, which I might write more about in future (at the risk of sounding like your enthusiastic middle-school math teacher).
 But in the mean time, the autumnal equinox is a month and a half away (Sep 22), so you may wish to repeat the experiment yourself!